 Why Trauma-Sensitive Schools?

 As an experienced educator, school counselor, trauma expert, author, and PD facilitator, I have over twenty years experience working with youth and the educators who serve them.
 Above all, I’m passionate about building trauma-sensitive schools.
 What do I mean by a trauma-sensitive school?
 In short, it’s a community where every person–every single one–is safe and feels safe to be fully who they are, which helps everyone learn.
 It comes from people taking good care of one another.
-Educators in these environments understand how big stress (trauma) impacts wellbeing, relationships, and learning.
+Educators in these environments understand how big stress (meaning trauma) impacts wellbeing, relationships, and learning.
 From there, leaders and all faculty center equity while intentionally making changes to prevent trauma.
 At the same time, they show that relationships come first by sensitively responding to the needs of all people through trauma-informed practices.
-Ultimately, these practices increase freedom for living, learning, and growing.
+Ultimately, these collective actions increase freedom for living, learning, and growing.

 What do I mean by a trauma-sensitive school?
 In short, it’s a community where every person–every single one–is safe and feels safe to be fully who they are, which helps everyone learn.